Iterated Vector Fields and Conservatism, with Applications to Federated Learning: Summary and Open Problems

 \subsection{The Dynamical Systems Perspective}

-In \fedavg, the induced server vector field (as in \eqref{eq:fedavg_update}) need not be conservative.
-Regardless, it defines a (discrete-time) dynamical system, a system whose behavior is not entirely determined by its representability as gradient descent on some surrogate loss function.
+In \fedavg, the induced server vector field in \eqref{eq:fedavg_update} need not be conservative.
+Regardless, it defines a discrete-time dynamical system, a system whose behavior is not entirely determined by its representability as gradient descent on some surrogate loss function.
 More general methods of characterizing the dynamics of this system, such as determining whether it converges, and if so to what point, would greatly benefit the analysis and design of federated learning algorithms.

 This dynamical system has a number of similarities to dynamical systems defined by multi-agent interactions, as the client updates may conflict with one another.
-Such systems (for example, dynamical systems arising from training generative adversarial networks~\cite{goodfellow2014generative}) may have non-zero curl, or even support compact integral curves (ruling out the existence of a Lyapunov function).
-Are such dynamics possible in systems induced by federated learning?
-If so, which characteristics of the underlying loss functions, or of the federated learning algorithm itself, enable this?
+Such systems (for example, dynamical systems arising from multi-player differentiable games, such as when training generative adversarial networks~\citep{goodfellow2014generative}) may have non-zero curl, or even support compact integral curves (ruling out the existence of a Lyapunov function).
+Can we use insights from training multi-agent systems to create better federated learning methods?
+Can we classify what kinds of multi-player games arise from federated learning algorithms?

-More generally, we are interested in conditions under which the server vector field is well-behaved.
-Existence of a ``surrogate'' loss function $f_s$ being optimized by the server with suitable geometric properties (such as convexity) is one such condition.
-Are there other criteria with more transparent connections to the underlying client loss functions $f_c$?
-Are there constructive conditions on the client loss functions which we could use to prove some notion of good behavior for the server vector field, regardless of whether this vector field is conservative or not?